Eddie Murphy Raw: Records

-The film surpassed Richard Pryor: Live on the Sunset Strip as the highest grossing concert film with a gross of $50.5 million.
+The film surpassed Richard Pryor: Live on the Sunset Strip as the highest-grossing concert film, earning a gross of $50.5 million.

 The film contained the word "fuck" 223 times, setting the record for highest "fuck count" ever in a feature-length, theatrically released film at the time (surpassing Scarface).
 Raw held the record until 1990 before being surpassed by Goodfellas.

 Critical reception

 The New York Times praised Eddie Murphy's stand-up routine.

 Michael Wilmington of the Los Angeles Times wrote that it was "a surprisingly poor concert film of Murphy’s stand-up act," saying Murphy is "like a musician with fabulous technique playing 'Chopsticks.'"

-Tatyana Ali's The Fresh Prince of Bel-Air co-star Alfonso Ribeiro later claimed to have drawn inspiration from Murphy's depiction of white people dancing in developing "The Carlton" for his character Carlton Banks.
+Alfonso Ribeiro, who played Carlton Banks on The Fresh Prince of Bel-Air, said he drew inspiration from Murphy's depiction of white people dancing in developing "The Carlton" for his character.

+Gabriel Iglesias credits Raw for inspiring him to become a comedian.
+A scene in his 2014 stand-up comedy film The Fluffy Movie depicts a young Iglesias renting the rated-R film despite being underage.

-On Rotten Tomatoes, the film holds a rating of 77% from 22 reviews with the consensus: "Like its title suggests, Eddie Murphy Raw is a searingly unbridled and viciously funny showcase from one of comedy's best."
+On Rotten Tomatoes, the film holds a rating of 78% from 23 reviews with the consensus: "Like its title suggests, Eddie Murphy Raw is a searingly unbridled and viciously funny showcase from one of comedy's best."
+Siskel and Ebert gave it a split-decision on their show.